Create and manage a Smart Snippet model

 Note

 If an item includes a multi-value field, the model learns only on the first value of the field.
-This is done to ensure accuracy.
-If an item includes a multi-value field, convert the field to a single-value field, and then rebuild the model.
+If an item includes a multi-value field, change the field to a single-value field, and then rebuild the model.
 Otherwise, be aware that only the first value in a multi-value field is used for learning purposes.

 Optimize the content